 Paralegals provide affordable legal aid to the general public as a cheaper alternative for legal services.
-They typically work under an attorney or lawyer’s supervision and provide aid to them as a legal administrative assistant.
-The aid they provide can vary from industry to industry, with many Paralegals choosing to specialize in a certain field.
+They typically work under attorney or lawyer supervision and provide aid to them as a legal administrative assistant.
+The aid they provide can vary from industry to industry with many paralegals choosing to specialize in a certain field.

-Although a Paralegal’s main purpose is to free up the time of their supervising attorney or lawyer, there are some things they are not allowed to do.
+Although a paralegal’s main purpose is to free up the time of their supervising attorney or lawyer, there are some things they are not allowed to do.
 They can’t give legal advice, represent a client in court, or sign documents as a legal representative.
-However, they can perform duties such as filing motions, interviewing clients, filing paperwork, and draft documents.
+However, they can perform duties such as filing motions, interviewing clients, filing paperwork, and drafting documents.

 Paralegal responsibilities may include: